Bad Brake Booster Symptoms and Replacement Cost

 - If the brake booster isn’t working correctly, nothing will happen.
 That or you’ll notice the first symptom (stiff pedal).

 Although, generally, the amount ranges from $300 to $700.
-However, the price may go up or down depending on the labor cost, parts, fees and taxes.
+However, the price may go up or down depending on the labor cost, parts, fees, and taxes in your area.

 The brake booster is an important aspect in the performance, as well as the safety of your vehicle.
 If you notice that your brake pedal is stiff, the brakes feel spongy, or you begin to idle when you brake, then your brake booster might be the problem.